 The pictures from the scan are studied by an X-ray doctor (radiologist) who sends a report to the doctor who requested the scan.

 Are there any possible complications regarding a CT scan?

 Complications are rare.
-Rarely, some people have an allergic reaction to the dye (contrast agent) which is sometimes used.
-This can be treated immediately.
+As discussed above, some people have an allergic reaction to the dye (contrast agent) which is sometimes used.
+This is rare.
+It can be treated immediately.
 Very rarely, the dye may cause some kidney damage, most commonly in people already known to have kidney problems.

 If possible, pregnant women should not have a CT scan, as there is a small risk that X-rays may cause an abnormality to the unborn child.

 Risks of X-ray radiation used in CT scans

 CT scans use X-rays, which are a type of radiation.
 Exposure to large doses of radiation is linked to developing cancer or leukaemia - often many years later.